CarlZuo/Running-Route-Planner/README.md

 ## Product Definition
 ### Product Mission
-Design an app to help people design the running route depends on their favor options.
+Design an app to help people have the running route depends on their favor options.

 ### Target Users:
 - The people who like to run but do not konw how to plan a route.